Bikram Yoga Sexual Harassment Case

 LOS ANGELES, CA (January 26, 2016) - A Los Angeles Superior Court jury this afternoon awarded a former employee-turned-whistleblower $6,471,878 in punitive damages in a retaliation and wrongful termination lawsuit against famed yoga instructor, Bikram Choudhury.
 The punitive award comes one day after the same jury awarded the plaintiff $924,500 in compensatory damages.

 Outside the Stanley Mosk Courthouse in Downtown Los Angeles, jurors hugged the plaintiff and her attorneys, thanking her for standing up for victims of sexual harassment and saying she felt ‘like family.’
-Lead Plaintiff Attorney Mark Quigley, of the Santa Monica law firm Greene Broillet & Wheeler, argued that his client was fired from her six-figure job for refusing to cover up an investigation into a student’s allegation that Choudhury raped her.
+Lead Plaintiff Attorney Mark Quigley, of the El Segundo law firm Greene Broillet & Wheeler, argued that his client was fired from her six-figure job for refusing to cover up an investigation into a student’s allegation that Choudhury raped her.
 “It’s about time somebody stood up to this defendant and it’s too bad it took a jury,” Quigley said.

 “This is a good day for women,” said plaintiff Minakshi ‘Miki’ Jafa-Bodden.
 “I’m so thankful for the jury and my lawyers for standing up for what’s right.”